-If the Setup Assistant screen does not appear within 15-20 seconds, open up your CD-ROM drive by double-clicking on the "My Computer" icon that is located on your desktop.

-2. Next, double-click on the CD-ROM drive that the Setup Assistant Software CD has been placed in to start the installation.

-3. The Setup Assistant should start within a few seconds.
-If, instead, a window appears showing the files on the CD, double-click on the icon labeled "SetupAssistant.exe".

-4. If the Setup Assistant still does not start, reference the section titled "Manually Configuring Network Settings" (page 74 of this User Manual) for an alternate setup method.
+- If the Setup Assistant Welcome screen does not appear within 15-20 seconds, open up your CD-ROM drive by double-clicking on the "My Computer" icon that is located on your desktop. - 2.
+Next, double-click on the CD-ROM drive that the Setup Assistant CD has been placed in to start the installation. - 3.
+The Setup Assistant should start within a few seconds.
+If, instead, a window appears showing the files on the CD, double-click on the icon labeled "SetupAssistant". - 4.
+If the Setup Assistant still does not start, reference the section titled "Manually Configuring Network Settings" (page 68) of this User Manual for an alternative setup method).

-The Setup Assistant cannot find my Router.
+Setup Assistant cannot find my Router.